OneHope Wine: History

 In 2005, Jake Kloberdanz was a district sales manager for E&J Gallo Winery.
 In August 2006, one of his childhood friends was diagnosed with Non-Hodgkins lymphoma.
 Kloberdanz had observed that products supporting charity sold well in grocery stores, and he began planning what would become OneHope.
 Kloberdanz and seven of his coworkers left Gallo to start OneHope as a charitable business in 2007.
 The company was launched with $10,000 and an initial partnership with Sonoma Wine Company and vintner David Eliot to create its wine.
 The company's first wine, a 2005 merlot, sold 8,000 bottles in its first year.

 Mama D's Italian Kitchen, a local restaurant in Newport Beach, California, became OneHope Wine's first commercial account in 2007.
 Albertsons started carrying OneHope Wine in 2008.
 Young's Market Company became the company's first distributor in 2009.

 Robert Mondavi Jr., owner and president of Folio Fine Wine Partners, became the company's winemaker in 2010.
 OneHope Wine's partnership with the Mondavi family began when OneHope vice president of sales and co-founder Sarah McPeake met Michael Mondavi, father of Robert Jr., at a wine tradeshow.
 Robert Mondavi Jr. also sources the ingredients used in OneHope Wine.

 The company released its Darius Rucker signature series wine in 2012.
 Whole Foods Market began selling OneHope Wines in 2013.

 In 2014, OneHope launched the Cause Entrepreneur program to market ONEHOPE Wine directly to the consumer via personal relationships and events that raise money for important causes to event hosts.
 Ten percent of event sales are donated to the host's cause of choice.

 In 2017, Mari Wells Coyle joined as Head Winemaker and plays an integral part in developing wine education for the brand and its direct selling platform which empowers entrepreneurs to make an impact while making an income.

 OneHope opened a winery in 2021 in Rutherford, California.

+In 2023, OneHope announced a partnership with Atelier Melka.

 The winery and tasting room is designed by Howard Backen and open to OneHope's members of the 20/20 Collective.
-The 20/20 Collective (named in honor of the year the winery was built) is an annual membership based on three tiers, each offering members different wines, experiences, events and benefits.
+The 20/20 Collective, named in connection to their clear vision for the future, and the goal of growing to 2,000 people funding 20 significant acts of hope through joining as a "Visionary" at one of three levels, each offering members different wines, experiences, events and benefits.

+With seven beautiful indoor and outdoor tasting spaces, people often refer to the winery as the ‘Soho House of Napa’ going beyond other top tasting rooms and wine clubs in Napa, due to it also being a social club with a deep sense of purpose.